Mikael Ymer

 Mikael Ymer (born 9 September 1998) is a Swedish professional tennis player.
-He has a career-high ATP singles ranking of world No. 50, achieved on 17 April 2023.
-In the ATP doubles ranking his career high is No. 187, achieved in October 2017.
+He has a career-high ATP singles ranking of world No. 50 achieved on 17 April 2023 and the doubles ranking his career high is No. 187 achieved on 16 October 2017.
 He is the current No. 5 Swedish singles player.
 Ymer was the No. 1 Swedish player until 2023.

 Early life

 Ymer was born in Skara, Sweden to Ethiopian immigrant parents.
 He is the younger brother of fellow tennis player Elias Ymer.
 His other brother, Rafael, is a tennis player on the juniors' circuit.

 Juniors

 Mikael contested his first junior major final at the 2015 Wimbledon Championships but was defeated by American Reilly Opelka in straight sets.

 In 2015 Ymer managed to claim his second European Championships title (U18), beating Bernabé Zapata Miralles in the final in straight sets.

 Professional career

 2016–2018: Maiden ATP title in doubles, Masters 1000 debut and first win

 He made his Masters 1000 debut at the 2017 Miami Open as a wildcard and won his first match at this level in the 2018 edition of the same tournament after also receiving a wildcard.